mikeale03/Sales-and-Inventory-System/README.md

 # Clone this repository
 git clone https://github.com/mikeale03/Sales-and-Inventory-System.git
 ```
 The app will look for 'realm' folder to store database files.
 Create an empty 'realm' folder outside of the cloned 'Sales-and-Inventory-System' folder.
-After that, open the 'Sales-and-Inventory-System' folder.
+After that, open the 'Sales-and-Inventory-System' folder with your code editor.

 ![for-github](https://github.com/user-attachments/assets/301ccd12-4daa-4571-81ff-9e88e55a13f9)